angry-bender/angry-bender.github.io/_posts/2023-09-18-SEIM-On-The-Cheap-Using-Sqlite-For-Data-Analysis.md

 When doing investigations, its quite common to need to read large amounts of data, usually contained in CSV Files.
 While there are many solutions out there for reading these files, the more I have used SEIM's for searching, the more i have found myself craving a SQL Approach to analysing this data.

 While SQLite is not the most powerful language for running these queries, it can be helpful to quickly sort down large amounts of data into something more useable.

-Plus using this approach, we can potentially perform some forms of data transfer where available.
-Additionally, many DFIR Practitioners will already have DB Browser for SQLite or Sqlite installed in their analysis environment, as it is often used for common forensics artefacts like internet history
+Using this approach, we can potentially perform some forms of data transformation where available (DB Browser for Sqlite can support JSON and XML Data Types).
+Additionally, many DFIR Practitioners will already have DB Browser for SQLite or Sqlite installed in their analysis environment, as it is often used for common forensics artifacts like internet history

-# Pre-Requisities
+# Pre-Requisites

 1. Sqlite installed for either windows, or in WSL
 2. [DB Browser for SQLite](https://sqlitebrowser.org/dl/)